 Prior to setting up the course schedule, review the embedded spreadsheets found in the Sample Course Schedules (doc; 1 page with 3 embedded XLS files).
-Choose a schedule and then determine any potential changes you need to make to the schedule, such as noting holidays or school closures.
+Choose a schedule and then determine any potential changes you need to make to the schedule, such as noting school or public holidays.

 The Set Up Schedule feature pre-populates all the required course activities and allows you to customize dates and activities for your course.
-View Set Up Schedule demonstration.
+View Set Up Schedule (US version) demonstration.